floraxinru/DataStory_global-abortion/README.md

 # DataStory_global-abortion

 #### *In-progress*:
 (Please excuse the mess.
-A more concise version of this ReadMe would be updated upon project completion.)
+A more concise version of this ReadMe would be updated upon project completion.
+See uploaded ouline PDF to get a quick summary of the project.)

 Groundwork completed (Phase 0: found data, decided on scope, wrote a pitch and an outline for the write-up for this project).